 Preston was the very first musical guest on the very first show of a brand new television series called Saturday Night Live on October 11, 1975, along with the still-closeted singer/songwriter Janis Ian.

 He wrote Joe Cocker‘s biggest hit You Are So Beautiful To Me, and had a string of solo and duet hits in the 1970s that were so infectious that I can still hear the groovy hooks: Outa-Space, Will It Go Round In Circles and one of my favorite songs of the era, Nothing For Nothing.
 Preston composed and sang a duet with the lovely Syreeta Wright, With You I’m Born Again, which I plan to sing to The Husband when we renew our vows on our 75th anniversary, changing the lyrics to “Bored Again”.

 Preston is the only person to share a songwriting credit on an album by The Beatles with Get Back.
 He was a part of The Beatles’ 42-minute final public performance on January 30, 1969, on the roof of the Apple building in London.
 Preston:

 “Musically, my favorite moment was on the roof for Let It Be.
 It was a struggle for them.
 They were kind of despondent.
 They had lost the joy of doing it all.“

 Preston also had a lengthy collaboration with the Rolling Stones.
-He was part of the sessions for some of the band’s most acclaimed albums, including Sticky Fingers, Exile On Main Street and Tattoo You.
+He took part in the sessions for some of the band’s most acclaimed albums, including Sticky Fingers, Exile On Main Street and Tattoo You.
 He often played with the band on tours.
 By 1976, Preston always had his own solo spot during Rolling Stones shows.
 Jagger:

 “Billy was a fantastic and gifted musician – a superb singer in both recording sessions and onstage.
 He was great fun to be with, and I will miss him a lot.“